felixmc/Simple-TCP-Chat/README.md

 Simple-TCP-Chat
 ===============

-Simple, functional tcp chat server.
+Simple, functional tcp chat server (single room, irc-like but a lot simpler).

-Run app.js and connect to it with telnet.

 Configure port, title, and valid username regex in config.js

+Run app.js and connect to the chat server using telnet.

-Built as an excercise for learning tcp in node.js
+Built as a simple excercise for learning tcp in node.js